 Repeat prescriptions can be issued in 2 different ways:

-- You order the prescription to be approved by your GP each time you need a refill.
+- You order the prescription to be approved by a GP each time you need a refill.

-- You order the prescription once and your GP approves a series of refills for you.
+- You order the prescription once and a GP approves a series of refills for you.
 They are sent to the pharmacy automatically, so you do not need to order them each time.
 This is called electronic repeat dispensing.
-The GP surgery or pharmacy will let you know when you need to reorder your prescription.
+The GP surgery or pharmacy will let you know when you need to re-order your prescription.

 In both cases, you can: